hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 }
 ```

-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/first-col-with-Image.jpeg" alt="first col with logo" caption="" %}

-Now we want to create our h1 and button for our right column.
-We are going to use `Button` from react-bootstrap
+### Add Button component

+Let's add the h1 and button in the second column.
+Let's add the `button` component from `react-bootstrap`.

 ``` javascript
 import Button from 'react-bootstrap/Button'